-The Lumineth Realm-lords are powerful aelves created by Tyrion and Teclis directly from the belly of Slaanesh.
+The Lumineth Realm-lords are powerful Aelves created by Tyrion and Teclis directly from the belly of Slaanesh.
 Their arrogance almost caused their own downfall, are you ready to repair the wrongs and protect the realms?

 This is a guide for the Lumineth Warband in Warcry.

-Background and Lore of the Lumineth Warband
+Background and Lore of the Lumineth Realm-lords Warband

 Slaanesh consumed all elves’ souls in the World-That-Was and fell in a slumber.
 Teclis and the other Aelves gods in the Mortal Realms envisioned a plan to trap the Chaos God and extract those souls to rebuild the aelves’ civilizations in the Mortal Realms.
 The Idoneth Deepkin were Teclis first unsuccessful experiment.